GrimAnticheat/Grim/README.md

 # GrimAC

-**Warning: This project isn't complete and it currently is incapable of functioning as an anticheat**
+**Warning: This project is too buggy to be used in production**

 GrimAC is an open source anticheat designed for 1.17 and supporting 1.7-1.17.
 It will be sold for $15 on SpigotMC and other various websites, without obfuscation, DRM, subscriptions, or other nonsense that plague other anticheats.
-It is planning to release either June or July 2021.

 **Discord:** https://discord.gg/FNRrcGAybJ